 Comprising women from diverse nationalities and professional backgrounds, all board members serve on a volunteer basis and have separate full time or part-time jobs.
-These women are committed to offering the membership a consistent, inspirational and educational experience.

-Meet the 2016-2017 Board
+Meet the 2018-2019 Board of Directors

 SPECIAL EVENTS DIRECTOR